yast/yast-hana-update/doc/Manual Tests.md

 - Sync direction restore:
     + (in the one of the last screens, select to) not restore the cluster state, then the primary and the secondary will exchange their roles;
     + Restore the cluster state, then after one more takeover action the former primary will become the current primary.
+- Corner cases:
+    + Run in a non-clustered environment
+    + Run on an empty cluster
+    + Run on a cluster with 2+ HANA resources
 After the full cycle of execution, the cluster has to come to a normal state and *show no warnings*.